 - Maintain this position for 30 seconds to 1 minute and slowly stand up, pushing your hands out.

 - Virasana: ‘Vir’ meaning Hero, perfectly describes our last pose, Hero Pose.
-After a long day of work, Hero pose helps relax the body while adding flexibility to knees and hips.
-It also aids flat foot problems and strengthening the inner arch of the foot.
+After a long day of work, the Hero pose helps relax the body while adding flexibility to the knees and hips.
+It also aids flat foot problems and strengthens the inner arch of the foot.
 For Yoga teacher training in Nepal, students and yogis sit for hours in this pose during their seminars to relax their bodies while they learn the Yoga Philosophies.

 - Kneel down on the floor, with your thighs making a right angle with the floor and inner knees close to each other.